kevonc/kevoncheung.com/content/articles/20201222-get-more-time.md

 the less ad-hoc decisions we have to make, the more productive we are.

 How I reduce decision fatigue
-One thing you should also know, that decision fatigue is real.
+One thing you should also know, that <a href="https://www.forbes.com/sites/womensmedia/2019/05/13/how-to-identify-when-youre-experiencing-decision-fatigue">decision fatigue is real</a>.
 If a person has to make a lot of decisions within a period, he or she might start making poor choices.

 There are so many decisions each one of us has to make each day, and the key is to find out what matters to you most to want to keep having to make that decision, and what matters least to you so you can remove the need to make such a decision completely.